On the Mysteries of MAX NAE-SAT

 What is more interesting is the possibility of improving $f$ by adding both a small multiple of $g_1$ and a small multiple of~$g_2$.
 We thus ask whether there exists small enough $\eps_1,\eps_2$ such that $d_{3,1}\eps_1 + d_{3,2}\eps_2\ge 0$ and $d_{k,1}\eps_1 + d_{k,2}\eps_2\ge 0$.
 A sufficient condition for the existence of such $\eps_1,\eps_2$ is that the matrix $D=\left( \right)$ is non-singular.

 In other words, if $f$ is locally optimal and does not assume $\pm 1$ values almost everywhere, then the matrix $D=D_{[a_1,b_1],[a_2,b_2]}$ must be singular for every two intervals $[a_1,b_1]$ and $[a_2,b_2]$ in which $f$ assume intermediate values.
 We believe that this condition cannot be satisfied.
-But, as conceded, we have no rigorous proof.
+However, we do not have a rigorous proof.

-The main reason we believe that this condition cannot be satisfied for $K=\{3,k\}$ is that the functions $\alpha_3(f)$ and $\alpha_k(f)$, for $k>3$, seem to be `pulling' in opposing directions.